django-recaptcha/django-recaptcha/README.rst

     captcha = ReCaptchaField(attrs={'theme' : 'clean'})

-The captcha client takes the key/value pairs for the options key, iterates over them and writes out the RecaptchaOptions value in JavaScript.
+The captcha client takes the key/value pairs and writes out the RecaptchaOptions value in JavaScript.

 django-registration
 ~~~~~~~~~~~~~~~~~~~